kriss3/Udemy_ReactPlaygroud/README.md

 - Next step, NetNinja.
 Get familiar with react outside of npx create-react-app.
 - I had a moment of realization today at work.
 I noticed I don't have fully understand component state using a combination of useState, useEffect and swr/fetcher.
 Planning to spend sometime to work on custom views that contain a composition of components that can depend on some state before/and/or after calls to external/different API endpoints.
 - Types vs interfaces in React.js app.
+- useFormik, simple dropdown and Read/Editing mode form to submit data to the backend

 ## Available Scripts